mm-zzg/vchub-en-v50/docs/management-platform/assets-and-tags/asset/asset-tree/batch-operation/batch-update.md

     ![alt text](16.png)
 3. After clicking, a tag selector will pop up, allowing you to add the tags to be exported into the "Selected List".
 If a directory or instance is selected, it means that all tags under that directory or instance node (including the current node and all its child nodes) are selected.
 When a directory or instance is selected, an asterisk (*) is used to indicate all tags under it.
     ![alt text](17.png)
 4. Click the "OK" button to open the property selection window, where you can choose the tag properties to be exported.
 The exported file will be in Excel format.
-Please refer to the **Tag Configuration Excel**.
     ![alt text](18.png)

 ## Import Tags